 In taking on a major malfunction, breaking it into smaller pieces is helpful, but whether in big parts or the little ones, it is hopeless when it comes to constitutional jargon.
-Observers of the jurist legislators tie knots in their tongues.
-Perhaps they should be replaced with scientists.
+Observers of the jurist legislators watch tie knots in their tongues.
+The conclusion of these observers believes they need to be replaced with scientists.
 There are reasons to do homework on how this may be possible.
 Step one is to find the source of idiocy.

 The pathway to social innovations among conservative and progressive views has a constitutional basis.
 The only common ground here is that both claim the right to system change.
 It is the pathway upon which they walk that requires clearing.
 I offer the following example.